MoArtis/RCGMod/README.md

 - "hitDmgTextFontSizeMax": Can be set to any positive integer.
 See "hitDmgTextFontSizeMin".

+- "moreInfosInUseableShops": Can be set to true or false.
+If true, the shop selling foods or other useable will make it clear if a character already used an item.
+It will also display the items' stat gains.

+- "loiterSelectedByDefault": Can be set to true or false.
+If true, the "loiter" option will be selected by default after selecting a file.
+Making it unlikely to start a new game plus by mistake and reset the story progress.

+- "startSelectedByDefault": Can be set to true or false.
+If true, the "Next" option in the selected by default in the file settings menu.

 - "noTutorialInNewGamePlus": Can be set to true or false.
 If true, remove the tutorial in New Game Plus.

+- "characterByDefault": Can be set to Misako, Kyoko, Kunio, Riki or left empty ("").
+If set to a character name, the character selection screen will try to select that character by default for the two players.
+If value is set to locked character, left empty or invalid, the default behavior will be used.

 - "unlockSecretCharactersOnceForAllSave": Can be set to true or false.
 If true, unlocking the secret playable characters only need to be done once in order to make them available for any save.

 - "fixBooksBug": Can be set to true or false.
 If true, fix a bug that prevented the Book items to work properly when using a character other than Misako.

 - "fixMaxStaminaBug": Can be set to true or false.
 If true, fix a bug that prevented the phone interface to display a maxed-out Stamina stat.

+- "activateTrainingMode": Can be set to true or false.
+If true, allows to use the F1, F2 and F3 keys to make the enemies invincible, use their nightmare variation and unable to use attacks respectively.

+- "enemiesScalingRatio": Can be set to any real number between 0.1 and 20.
+Will change the size of the enemies. :D

 ## ** How to uninstall **